 As usual with Sony TVs, the image processing is a big draw here on its own – the way it takes lower-res video and makes it sparkle on the 4K display is second to none, and it also handles motion with a deft touch, helping to avoid judder, but still keeping things looking clear and natural.

-When combined with the really impressive HDR performance, you've got a TV that feels premium, but falls comfortably into the mid-range price bracket – this is going to be hugely popular in 2021, and deservedly so.
+When combined with the really impressive HDR performance, you've got a TV that feels premium, but falls comfortably into the mid-range price bracket – this is going to be hugely popular and deservedly so.

 That's especially true because this is Sony's lead TV for the PS5, carrying “Ready for PlayStation 5” branding, because (somewhat inexplicably) it's the only TV in Sony's line-up that's due to get support for every major PS5 (and Xbox Series X) new TV tech, including ALLM, VRR and 4K at 120fps.
 Or, actually, it will support all those.
 Right this second, only 120fps is actually supported (via an update).
 The rest are promised to arrive very soon.